Separate premium account

-Yes.
-RCW 48.18.170 (www.leg.wa.gov) defines premium; premium tax is included in this definition because it is part of the consideration for the issuance of insurance (other than title insurance).
-So, producers and brokers must deposit the premium tax into the separate premium account and maintain it there until paid to the party entitled to the funds.
+RCW 48.18.170 (www.leg.wa.gov) defines "premium;" premium tax is included in this definition because it is part of the consideration for the issuance of insurance (other than title insurance).
+Producers and brokers must deposit the premium tax into the separate premium account and maintain it there until paid to the party entitled to the funds.

-Can the account be set up in a bank not located in Washington state?
+Accounts set up at a bank not located in Washington state

-When can I withdraw my commissions out of the separate premium account?
+Withdrawing commissions out of the separate premium account

 Commissions can't be withdrawn any earlier than when the policy is bound or effective.
 Payment to a person not yet entitled to the funds violates both RCW 48.17.480 and RCW 48.15.180 (www.leg.wa.gov).